Home » “Unnecessary” Thank You Emails?

 I’ve been on the receiving end of many thank-you emails, and not once was I annoyed.
 They always make me smile.
 So, why the angst for some?

 I can’t imagine ever becoming annoyed by emails that thank me.
-Since so few do so, why not look at thank you emails as a friendly gesture?
+Since so few do, why not treat thank you emails as a friendly gesture?

-Since you’ve already approached this coworker to try and regain your sanity, you could kindly let them know that not every email requires a response.
+Since we’ve already approached this coworker, you could kindly let them know that not every email requires a response.
 There is no need to send a “Thanks” to confirm receipt.
 Send a “Thanks” when you are sincerely grateful.

 Accept Gratitude When Offered

-There are some folks that are natural “thankers.”
+Some folks are natural “thankers.”
 And I’m okay with that.

 That is not the correct approach either.
-Keep in mind on the rare occasion that RR/Return Receipt is applied; it only acknowledges the email was received/opened — not read.
+Keep in mind that on the rare occasion that RR/Return Receipt is applied, it only acknowledges that the email was received/opened—not read.

 Be open to gratitude.